Kaviamuthu04/LTP-Internship-Hcl/4-Scripts/run_ltp_basic.md

 | `extract_failures.sh`    | Extract failed test cases from log files            |

 # Submit your script by:

-   Adding it to this folder (scripts/)
+Adding it to this folder (scripts/).
-   Commenting each step inside the script
+Commenting each step inside the script.
-   Testing it and verifying the output
+Testing it and verifying the output.

 # Goal

 By the end of this task, you will:
     Learn shell scripting basics
     Automate common testing procedures